 • wear light-coloured full-length clothing (long trousers, long shirts)

 • apply insect repellent to all exposed body parts several times a night (malaria)

 • to sleep under a mosquito net if necessary.

 Medical care is inadequate in vast areas of the country and does not usually correspond with European standards in terms of medicine, hygiene, technology or organisation.
 Language barriers can make communication considerably more difficult, especially in rural areas.
 In large cities, medical care in all specialist areas is usually of a high to very high level which also makes it significantly more expensive.
 It is common practice to pay a considerable down payment prior to commencing treatment which can often blow travellers’ budgets in the event of serious illness requiring intensive treatment.

-All information is subject to change/Last updated: May 2017
+All information is subject to change/Last updated: July 2022